Salesforce Messaging agent availability

 Overview

-This section explains how to set up a Salesforce Flow to retrieve agent availability and wait time attributes, which you can use to display information to end users or apply conditional logic before handing off to Salesforce.
+Set up a Salesforce Flow to retrieve agent availability and wait time attributes.
+Use these values to display information to end users or apply conditional logic before a Handoff to Salesforce.

 Set up the Connected App in Salesforce